 “You just gotta lean in,” said Matt O’Donnell, Special Events Coordinator, ACT.

 What did O’Donnell lean into?
-OneCause Virtual Event Center.
+OneCause Virtual and Live Stream Event software.

 “Lean into it, lean into how weird it all is, lean into the uncertainty of going virtual,” said O’Donnell.